-Given all the good attributes for longevity when it involves meeting life’s challenges in creative and altruistic ways, it’s easy for some to become focused on the superficialities of life the way our current President of the United States seems to think is the essence of personal meaning.
+Given all the good attributes for longevity when it involves meeting life’s challenges in creative and altruistic ways, it’s easy for some to become focused on the superficialities of life.

-Those superficialities are accruing wealth to hoard it, the constant seeking of personal pleasure over caring about the comfort of others, and engaging in self-indulgent behavior.
+Some of those superficialities are accruing wealth in order to hoard it, the constant seeking of personal pleasure over caring about the comfort of others, and engaging in self-indulgent behavior.

 None of these guarantee a better world; they are not pillars in the kind of community to which my Mother spoke, nor of the kind of passions that in old age are rewarding, meaningful and purposeful.
 I believe the most important ingredient in spirit-elevating passion, the kind we desperate need more of now in our country and the West, is love.

 Some men, the stoics, taught or trained by the example of other stoics to repress their feelings, cannot allow themselves to speak of such love because they believe it is an outward expression of vulnerability.
 The love I mention here is about striving to achieve peace within oneself and embracing an openness to accept faults and differences in others.

 Not sentimental or nostalgic love, the articulation of which comes through the pick-up dashboard in a Country & Western song, but an intense feeling of connection to all people and all life, a desire to “make things better” that is consistent with one’s talents and gifts voluntarily contributed.
 For this, there is no one political party or prevailing religious denomination that trades better over another in this kind of love.